6 classic examples of elder fraud — and how to help prevent them

-SUPPOSE YOU HAVE A PARENT or grandparent who's living alone.
-She hires someone to replace the roof on her aging house and gives him half the money up front.
-And that’s the last she sees of her roofer.
-No matter how close your relationship, can you be sure she'd let you know what happened?
+SUPPOSE YOU HAVE A PARENT or grandparent who lives alone.
+They hire someone to replace the roof on their aging house and give the roofer half the money up front.
+And that’s the last they see of the roofer.
+No matter how close your relationship, can you be sure they’d let you know what happened?

-Here are some of the most common elder fraud scams, along with strategies you can use to help protect your loved ones.
+Here are six examples of elder fraud along with strategies you can use to help protect your loved ones.

-One California thief advertised inexpensive will-preparation services.
+Pros who aren’t legit: Con artists often advertise “foolproof” investments or claim special expertise in working with retirees or older clients.
+In California, a thief advertised inexpensive will preparation services.
 After gaining clients’ trust, he talked them into investing with him by promising 12% annual returns.
 Checks from investors went straight to his personal offshore account, and he made off with $11 million before he was finally caught.

-What you can do: Be wary of anyone promising high returns with no risk.
-Remind family members that legitimate professionals will happily wait while you check references.
-If they’re unsure about a company, it’s also wise to ask for a second opinion from a financial advisor or another person you trust.
+What you can do: Remind family members that legitimate businesses will happily wait while you check their references.
+If they’re unsure about a company, it’s also wise to ask for a second opinion from someone they trust.

-2. Fake home and car repairs: After storms, scam artists often go door to door, warning homeowners that their properties have been damaged and offering to make repairs at a big discount, says Blomberg.
+Unscrupulous billing practices: After storms or other natural disasters, scam artists often go door to door, telling homeowners that their properties have been damaged and offering to make repairs at a big discount, says Blomberg.
 Then they may only pretend to do the work and demand payment.
-Similarly, auto mechanics can charge for parts not installed and work not performed, he adds.
+Similarly, auto mechanics may charge for parts not installed and work not performed, he adds.

 What you can do: Help older relatives keep their properties and cars in good repair and urge them not to hire anyone who can’t provide clear identification and references.

-3. Telephone and Internet fraud: These scam artists may be thousands of miles away, and they often play on people’s trusting nature and desire to help others.
-A caller may implore you to send a donation for a worthy-sounding cause.
-And yet another congratulates you for winning a $1 million prize — and says all you need to do to claim it is provide your Social Security number to confirm your identity and pay a special collection fee.
+Internet and telephone fraud: These scam artists may be thousands of miles away, and they often play on people’s trusting nature and desire to help others.
+A caller may ask for a donation for a worthy-sounding cause.
+And yet another congratulates you for winning a $1 million prize — and says to claim it, you only need to provide your Social Security number to confirm your identity and pay a special collection fee.

-What you can do: Set a firm policy not to give personal information over the phone and remind older relatives to do the same, suggests Debra Greenberg, a director in the Personal Retirement Solutions Group at Bank of America Merrill Lynch.
-"And if you want to make a pledge to a charity, ask to receive something in writing first,” Greenberg says.
-Ignore Internet offers with obscure origins and prizes that come out of the blue and require a fee to collect.
+What you can do: Set a firm policy not to give personal information over the phone and remind older relatives to do the same, suggests Debra Greenberg, director and product management executive, Investment Solutions Group at Bank of America.
+“And if you want to make a pledge to a charity, ask to receive something in writing first,” Greenberg says.
+Ignore internet offers with obscure origins and prizes that come out of the blue and require a fee to collect.

-4. Not-so-free lunches: Whether they're living independently or in a facility, older Americans are often targeted by unscrupulous salespeople offering a free lunch or dinner in return for listening to a sales pitch.
+Not-so-free lunches: Older Americans are often targeted by opportunistic salespeople offering a free lunch or dinner in return for listening to a sales pitch.
 As often as not, that pitch turns out to be a very hard sell.
 They can find themselves being pulled into a dubious purchase before the “free” meal is over.

-What you can do: Make sure that family members know not to sign a contract, make an agreement or pay out any money unless a trusted friend or family member is involved, says Blomberg.
-"Do not be trusting, but rather skeptical," he says.
+What you can do: Make sure that family members know not to sign a contract, make an agreement or pay any money unless a trusted friend or family member is involved, says Blomberg.

-Other red flags: Suspect signatures on checks, financial or legal documents, or sudden, unexplained changes to powers of attorney, wills or trusts.
-Maybe a certificate of deposit is redeemed early, despite penalties, or there could be unusual wire transfers.
+Other red flags: Strange signatures on checks and financial or legal documents, or sudden, unexplained changes to powers of attorney, wills or trusts can all be signs of potential fraud.
+Maybe a certificate of deposit has been redeemed early, despite penalties, or you notice unusual wire transfers.
 Are checks bouncing or bills going unpaid?
 Is there suspicious ATM activity — such as withdrawals that took place when the account holder was bedridden?
-All could be clues that something isn't right.
+These all could be clues that something isn't right.

-One way for family members to get an early warning about such potential red flags is through the Merrill Lynch Client Contact Authorization Form, notes Cynthia Hutchins, director of Financial Gerontology at Bank of America Merrill Lynch.
-"It authorizes an advisor to reach out to a family member or trusted family friend, if they spot unusual financial activity,” she says.
+One way for family members to get an early warning about potential red flags is through the Merrill Trusted Contact Person Form, notes Cynthia Hutchins, director of Financial Gerontology at Bank of America.
+“It authorizes an advisor to reach out to a family member or trusted family friend if they spot unusual financial activity,” she says.

 Family fraud: Perhaps the most distressing form of fraud involves other family members.
-Problems may start innocently, when a son or daughter gains control of a retired parent’s accounts to help pay bills, Gordon says.
+Problems may start innocently, when a son or daughter gains control of a retired parent’s accounts to help pay bills.
 After a while, the line between the finances of the parent and the child may become blurred and the temptation to dip into the funds becomes irresistible.
 When the parent dies, other siblings could find that their expected inheritance has vanished.